Rizen54/richcolors/README.md

 ## Socials
 You can checkout my socials at my profile repo.
-:speech_balloon: My Discord server if you're interested in my projs: [Rizen's Server](https://discord.gg/BSCkxtxNJ6)
+💬 My Discord server if you're interested in my projs: [Rizen's Server](https://discord.gg/BSCkxtxNJ6)

 ## Stars
 Please support me by giving a star to this repo.